nhsconnect/gpconnect/pages/integration/integration_sds_registering_endpoints.md

 - A GP practice using a GP system with GP Connect enabled as provider and consumer, and a seperate regional portal system with access to Access Record HTML as a consumer

 {% include important.html content="**Distinguishing provider and consumer SDS records**<br/>
 Providers have GP Connect [interaction IDs](integration_interaction_ids.html) on their SDS MHS record; consumers do not.
-This distinction enables the [SDS queries](#) to look up a GP Connect provider endpoint to work." %}
+This distinction enables the [SDS queries](integration_spine_directory_service.html) to look up a GP Connect provider endpoint to function correctly." %}

 ---